The fourth biggest species of shark in the world!

-A tiger shark has smooth, gray skin, a white underside and dark gray or black vertical stripes on its back.
+A tiger shark is a fish with smooth, gray skin, a white underside and dark gray or black vertical stripes on its back.
 Its nose is rounded and wide.
 The teeth are curved toward the inside of its mouth.
 In addition, each of its teeth has a serrated edge.
 The design of their teeth helps them to bite through shells and the other hard exteriors of prey.

 These sharks range from 10 to 14 feet in length.
 Their weight range is from 850 to 1,400 lbs.
 The longest tiger shark measured 24.6 feet while the heaviest weighed in at 1,780 lbs.